Chief financial officer

-Dr Brian Gilvary is BP’s chief financial officer.
-He was appointed an executive director on 1 January 2012.
+Dr Brian Gilvary was appointed chief financial officer on 1 January 2012.

-He joined BP in 1986, after obtaining a PhD in mathematics from the University of Manchester.
-Following a variety of roles in the Upstream, Downstream and trading with jobs spanning across Europe and the US, he became the Downstream’s chief financial officer and commercial director from 2002 to 2005.
+He joined BP in 1986 after obtaining a PhD in mathematics from the University of Manchester.
+Following a variety of roles in the Upstream, Downstream and trading in Europe and the US, he became the Downstream’s chief financial officer and commercial director from 2002 to 2005.
+From 2005 until 2009 he was chief executive of the integrated supply and trading function, BP’s commodity trading arm.
+In 2010 he was appointed deputy group chief financial officer with responsibility for the finance function.

 Relevant experience and skills